abrie/atl-council-scraper/README.md

 # ATL City Council Scraper

-[Atlanta's City Council website](https://citycouncil.atlantaga.gov/) is the authoritative source of city council information.
+https://citycouncil.atlantaga.gov/ is the authoritative source for Atlanta City Council information.

-This app scrapes the information into JSON format.
+This repository scrapes council member info into JSON for consumption by apps and APIs.

-Scraping is done daily via Github Actions; which updates this repo with [the most recent data](scraped/atl-citycouncil.json).
+Scraping is done daily via Github Actions.
+Neat technique.<sup>[1](https://simonwillison.net/2020/Oct/9/git-scraping/)</sup>

+Get the most recent [scraped data here](scraped/atl-citycouncil.json).

-If you prefer to run the scraper yourself, then you have two options:
+For self-hosting you have two options:

-## Run CLI Container
+## Run in a container

 `docker run abriedev/atl-council-scraper scrape`

-## Run From Source
+## Build from source

 __Requires Python 3.8__